IoF2020 comprises 120+ partners from 22 countries. The project is led by Wageningen University & Research. Among the consortium partners are:

-- Work Package 2 ‘Trial Management’ organizes the execution of the trials, demonstrating/validating the business case of IoT technologies for a large number of application areas as found in the use-cases.
+- Work Package ‘Trial Management’ organizes the execution of the trials, demonstrating/validating the business case of IoT technologies for a large number of application areas as found in the use cases.

-- Work Package 3 ‘IoT’ guides use-cases on how to leverage existing IoT technologies, approaches, methodologies and guidelines to facilitate their collaboration and enable technology uptake by end-users and IoT solution providers.
+- Work Package ‘IoT’ guides use cases on how to leverage existing IoT technologies, approaches, methodologies and guidelines to facilitate their collaboration and enable technology uptake by end-users and IoT solution providers.

-- Work Package 4 ‘Business Support’ assesses the use-case innovations’ market readiness, defines business models and prepares market entry.
+- Work Package ‘Business Support’ assesses the use case innovations’ market readiness, defines business models and prepares market entry.

-- Work Package 6 ‘Ethics requirements’ defines and monitors the ethics requirements that the participants/partners of IoF2020 must comply with.
+- Work Package ‘Ethics and Responsible Design’ improves acceptability of IoT innovation in the use cases while analysing and monitoring the ethical requirements that the partners of IoF2020 must comply with.